 The reason is a CRM system can give structure to your business procedures and simplify activities ranging from sales through to invoicing.
 In fact, companies that use CRMs are more likely to hit their sales targets.
 It also provides a central control and reporting panel for all of your key business data and contacts, helping you manage opportunities, customers and accounts more effectively.

 Products such as Microsoft Dynamics 365 go a long way to reducing the costs traditionally associated with a business CRM and often meet the needs of a small business with minimal modification.

 This may be the last item on this IT checklist for small businesses but in many ways, it should be the first.

 If you’re a business owner, you may be used to doing all the jobs around their company yourself.
 But there are some tasks that should be left to experts.

 An onsite IT person would be an expensive and largely underused commodity for many small businesses.
-A remote IT support provider therefore makes a great deal of sense for the day-to-day tasks that comes up.
+A remote IT support provider, therefore, makes a great deal of sense for the day-to-day tasks that come up.

-When coupled with regular site visits and prescheduled general maintenance to prevent problems before they happen, IT support proves to be a cost-effective way to keep your business running without losing your own precious time to it.
+When coupled with regular proactive IT maintenance to prevent problems before they happen, IT support proves to be a cost-effective way to keep your business running without losing your own precious time to it.